-When it comes to web design for Shopify (or for any other customer touchpoint), customers like consistency.
+When it comes to how to set up your Shopify store and web design (or for any other customer touchpoint), customers like consistency.
 From a design perspective, this means executing your brand style guide (our in house design team can help you with this) across all your pages.
 Here are some key branding elements where consistency counts:

 - Imagery - this helps in terms of your product story - are you choosing an on white practice, or are you featuring your products styled as part of an outfit, or both?